Things to see and do in Bulgaria

 Roman Thermae in Varna

-Visit the ancient museum town of Veliko Turnovo, capital of the Second Bulgarian Empire (1187-1393), situated on three hills circled by the River Yantra.
+Visit the ancient museum town of Veliko Tarnovo, capital of the Second Bulgarian Empire (1185-1396), situated on three hills circled by the River Yantra.
 It contains extraordinary collections of historic works of art, including church relics.

 Relax in one of Bulgaria's many mineral water spas.
 The curative properties of the Bulgarian mineral waters have been known and used for centuries.
 Ancient mineral complexes were built near the mineral springs and there are now plenty of top hotels with spas, especially around the Black Sea coast.

-For mountain biking enthusiasts, the Rhodopi mountains provide excellent trails, while cycling along the Black Sea coast is a popular family activity.
+For mountain biking enthusiasts, the Rhodope mountains provide excellent trails, while cycling along the Black Sea coast is a popular family activity.

 Climb every mountain

-Organised mountaineering and climbing trips can be arranged in the areas of Vratsa, Veliko Tarnovo, Trojan, Maliovitza and Roussenski Lom.
+Organised mountaineering and climbing trips can be arranged in the areas of Vratsa, Veliko Tarnovo, Troyan, Malyovitza and Rusenski Lom.
 The steep rocks of the Pirin, Rhodope, Rila and Stara Planina are popular with expert climbers, and there are numerous caves and spectacular rock formations, many with ancient cave paintings.

-Bulgaria has 35,000km (21,749 miles) of waymarked paths and one- or two-week trips through the wild mountains can be arranged.
-Guides are provided and accommodation is usually in mountain chalets, guest houses or camps.
+Bulgaria has 35,000km (21,748 miles) of way marked paths and one- or two-week trips through the wild mountains can be arranged.
+Guides are provided and accommodation is usually in mountain chalets, guesthouses or camps.

 Horse riding has traditionally been popular in Bulgaria; possible itineraries include the Danube Valley, the Balkan, Rila and Stara Planina mountains and the Valley of Roses.